JamesW162/Group9Project/README.md

 ## Installation
-to get started, clone this repository, set up a virtual environment and install the dependancies
+to get started, clone this repository, set up a virtual environment and install the dependencies

-### instilation on a laptop/pc
+### installation on a laptop/pc
 ```
 git clone https://github.com/JamesW162/Group9Project
 cd Group9Project